 - Machine Learning (ML) evolved from the study of pattern recognition and computational learning theory (studying design and analysis of ML algorithms) in AI.
-It is a field of study that gives computers ability to continuously learn without being explicitly programmed.
+It is a field of study that gives computers the ability to continuously learn without being explicitly programmed.

 - Deep Learning (DL) is one of the many approaches to ML.
-Other approaches include decision tree learning, inductive logic programming, clustering and Bayesian networks.
+Other approaches include decision tree learning, inductive logic programming, clustering, and Bayesian networks.
 It is based on neural networks in the human body.
 Each neuron keeps learning and interconnects with other neurons to perform different actions based on different responses.

 There are 3 types of widely used ML algorithms:

 - Supervised Learning – We are giving the right training data (input/output combinations) for the algorithm to learn (e.g. extracting text from audio).

 - Un-supervised learning – We give a bunch of data and see what we can find (e.g. taking a single image and creating a 3D model).